Endorsing local search results as a ranking signal?

 Someone signs up to become a member of a social network.

-As a member, that person can endorse or recommend local articles or advertisements.
+As a member, that person can endorse local search results.

 Some type of icon or indicator would then appear in the local search results in response to a query, and have that community endorsement associated with it.